 2. People’s abilities to “run” their models are severely limited.

 3. Mental models are unstable.
-People forget the details of the system they are using, especially when those details (or the whole system) have not been used for sometime.
+People forget the details of the system they are using, especially when those details (or the whole system) have not been used for some time.

 4. Mental models do not have firm boundaries: similar devices and operations get confused with one another.

-6. Mental models are parsimonious: Often people do extra physical operations rather then the mental planning that would allow them to avoid those actions; they are willing to trade-off extra physical action for reduced mental complexity.
+6. Mental models are parsimonious: Often people do extra physical operations rather than the mental planning that would allow them to avoid those actions; they are willing to trade-off extra physical action for reduced mental complexity.
 This is especially true where the extra actions allow one simplified rule to apply to a variety of devices, thus minimizing the chances for confusion.
 (3)

 Chris Anderson’s The Long Tail does something that only the best books do—uncovers a phenomenon that’s undeniably going on and makes clear sense of it.
 Anderson, the Wired editor-in-chief who first wrote about the Long Tail concept in 2004, had two moments of genius: He visualized the demand for certain products as a “power curve,” and he came up with a catchy phrase to go with his observation.
 Like most good ideas, the Long Tail attaches to your mind and gets stuck there.
 Everything you take in—cult blogs, alternative music, festival films—starts looking like the Long Tail in action.
 But that’s also the problem.
 The Long Tail theory is so catchy it can overgrow its useful boundaries.
 Unfortunately, Anderson’s book exacerbates this problem.
 When you put it down, there’s one question you won’t be able to answer: When, exactly, doesn’t the Long Tail matter?